Rosalie Blum: Synopsis

-Vincent Machot was living an ordinary life, divided between his hair salon, his cousin, his cat and his intrusive mother.
-With a very reserved character, his romantic life was limited to missed visits with his friend, who had been living in Paris for several months and was not keen to meet up again.
-He met Rosalie Blum by chance, a manager of a small business, a solitary and mysterious woman, whom Vincent was convinced he had met before.
+Vincent Machot lives an ordinary life, divided between his hair salon, his cousin, his cat, and his intrusive mother.
+With a very reserved character, his romantic life is limited to missed dates with his friend, who had been living in Paris for several months but was not keen to meet him again.
+By chance, he meets Rosalie Blum, the manager of a small business and a solitary and mysterious woman, whom Vincent is convinced he had met before.
 But where?
-Intrigued, he decided to follow her everywhere she went in the hope of knowing more, and he found her entering a prison.
-Rosalie eventually noticed that Vincent was everywhere she went and asked her niece, Aude, an idle and lazy student, to help her watch Vincent.
-Aude, who invited her two whimsical friends to help her, became the head of the mission to discover more about Vincent.
-The three of them gathered clues, suspecting Vincent of evil intent and the construction of criminal theories, pretending they were the protagonists of a police show.
-After many meticulous investigations, the characters will not be what one would believe, and everyone's personal lives will unveil when the barriers between them are removed.
+Intrigued, he decides to follow her everywhere in the hope of learning more.
+Rosalie eventually notices that Vincent is following her, and asks her niece, Aude, an idle and lazy student, to help her watch Vincent.
+Aude invites her three whimsical friends to assist in her mission to discover more about Vincent.
+The team gathers clues, suspecting Vincent of evil and criminal intent.
+After this careful investigation, the characters' true natures are revealed, with their personal lives unraveled and the barriers between them removed.